kvchitrapu/learn/_posts/overview.md

 ### Joining a constellation
 The orbiting smallsats take 2 weeks to distance themselves and take a position.
 Each smallsat is configured to occupy a position using: Orbit’s height from sea level, the angle from the equator, and angle from a fixed space direction Smallsat’s angle from a fixed space direction The smallsats are launched initially into a lower orbit.
 As orbital velocity decreases with altitude, the smallsat changes velocity to match with the target orbital plane.
 On arriving into the position, the smallsat will lock velocity.
 As the count of satellites locked into position increases, the constellation size increases.
 The constellation formation model is nicely depicted in {% include video id="rddTXl_7Wr8" provider="youtube" %}

-### Satellite on a mission
+### On a mission
 Once in orbit, a satellite becomes a constellation member.
 Its mission is to route packets from the terrestrial network, among satellites, and back to the terrestrial network.
 The satellites forward packets amongst themselves to expand the continuity of the network.
 Packets flow from the edge device to the Spacelink user terminal, which is a pizza-sized dish antenna.
 Packets are encrypted at the user terminal before beaming to the smallsat.
 The first smallsat inspects the destination address to route to another smallsat positioned in the packet direction.
 The last satellite closer to the destination coordinates will beam the packet down to all user terminals in its coverage.
 Only the user terminal will have a decryption key to read the packet.
 The entire packet end-to-end latency is close to 30ms - a huge milestone in internet service across the globe.

 {% include video id="m05abdGSOxY" provider="youtube" %}

-### Satellite disposal
+### Disposal
 The long-term sustainability of space programs requires the safe post-mission disposal of satellites.
 FCC in the US requires satellite companies to disclose debris mitigation plans[14] before launching satellites.
 The risk of collision with other objects and casualty risk on re-entry is the main concerns listed in FCC regulation.
 Starlink aims to deorbit from 550km altitude to 200 km leading to re-entry into Earth’s atmosphere and burn.
 A smallsat is life expectancy is about five years.
 Starting from 2024 hundreds of satellites will be retired to prove the efficacy of the small satellite sunsetting plan.

 ## Satellite constellation internet - A paradigm shift
-Based on current projections, the new LEO satellite constellations will break barriers to latency.
+Based on current projections, the new LEO satellite constellations will **break barriers of low latency**.
 The internet packet latency is proportional to the distance between source and destination.
-The operating transatlantic lowest latency between New Jersey and London is a little under 60ms.
-The Starlink service is expected to provide packets with 30ms.
+The operating transatlantic cables in the ocean provide lowest latency between New Jersey and London which is a little under 60ms.
+The Starlink service is expected to provide packets with **30ms**.
 Additionally, a uniform service across the globe breathes life into a wide variety of applications.
 A few applications are:
 1. internet for remote areas (Rural Digital Opportunity Fund).
 2. end-to-end secure data services withing public cloud interworks.
 3. GPS and internet communication for autonomous vehicles.